Skip to content

 supply chain analytics - how it works - Qlik

-So, the supply chain analytics chart above provides a breakdown of its components that span from data sources through actionable insights or the triggering of application events.
-See below for a description of each component within a data analytics process.
+So, this supply chain analytics chart above provides a breakdown of its components that span from data sources through actionable insights or the triggering of application events.
+To detail, see below for a description of each component within a data analytics process.

 The Elements of Supply Chain Analytics